 Day 27: Hong Kong

 Today you’re free to make your own plans – whether you want to head home or continue your travels elsewhere.
 If you have a few hours before having to depart, you’ll be able to make the most of being in Hong Kong with a spot of shopping, last-minute sightseeing, or filling up on delicious food before making tracks.

-Please note activities and itineraries are subject to change.
+Please note itineraries and activities are subject to change.
+Due to operational reasons some activities may occur on different days.
 Optional activities are at extra cost.

 - All transport (excluding airport transfers)

 - Victoria Peak visit